Cecilia Hansen: Early life and career

 In 1921, the Zakharovs left the country, fleeing from the turmoil of the civil war after the Russian Revolution.
 Cecilia went on a tour of continental Europe and Scandinavia with her husband Boris.
 In 1923–24 they went on a tour of the USA, performing in San Francisco, Boston, and Chicago to great acclaim.
 In 1925, Sergei Prokofiev dedicated the second of his Five Melodies, Op 35bis to her.
 It was during this time that her extant recordings were made for Victor Records.

 While on tour of the Far East in the late 1920s, Boris told his wife that he was staying in Shanghai as he was tired of playing second fiddle to her career.
 Cecilia returned to the West, while Boris stayed in China to teach fortepiano at the Shanghai Music Institute.

 In 1931, she met the German lawyer, polymath, and philosopher Hermann Friedmann, whom she went on to marry.
 In 1933, when the Nazis came to power, their family was forced to flee to France due to Friedman's Jewish roots.
 From France, they moved to London where one of her daughters died during a bombing raid in 1940.

 In 1950, Hermann Friedmann was offered a position teaching philosophy at the University of Heidelberg in West Germany.
 Cecilia also taught at Heidelberg and was a professor at the Higher School of Music.

-After her second husband passed away, Hansen moved to London to live with her surviving daughter Tatyana.
-Hansen died on July 24, 1989 in London, where she was also buried.
+After her second husband died, Hansen moved to London to live with her surviving daughter Tatyana.
+Hansen died on July 24, 1989, in London, where she was also buried.